gregcube/spooky_scoreboard_daemon/README.md

 - [Symcode MJ-3300](https://amzn.to/4fuNqTx)
 - [Symcode MJ-390](https://amzn.to/40QrH4D)*

+Ensure the QR reader is set to USB-COM RS232 mode.

 **Linux fails to recognize the device when connected via the USB extension cable that is accessible inside the coin door.
 It does work however when connected directly to the UP board, or when using a USB hub connected to the port inside the coin door; plug QR scanner into hub, and hub into USB port.*

 This has only been tested on games with the "UP" computer board.
 It has not been tested on the mini-PC that was used in later